 - (a) Except for work performed in accordance with §§ 91.411 and 91.413, each registered owner or operator shall keep the following records for the periods specified in paragraph (b) of this section: - (1) Records of the maintenance, preventive maintenance, and alteration and records of the 100-hour, annual, progressive, and other required or approved inspections, as appropriate, for each aircraft (including the airframe) and each engine, propeller, rotor, and appliance of an aircraft.
-The records must include- - (i) A description (or reference to data acceptable to the Administrator) of the work performed; and - (ii) The date of completion of the work performed; and - (iii) The signature, and certificate number of the person approving the aircraft for return to service. - (2) Records containing the following information: - (i) The total time in service of the airframe, each engine, each propeller, and each rotor. - (ii) The current status of life-limited parts of each airframe, engine, propeller, rotor, and appliance. - (iii) The time since last overhaul of all items installed on the aircraft which are required to be overhauled on a specified time basis. - (iv) The current inspection status of the aircraft, including the time since the last inspection required by the inspection program under which the aircraft and its appliances are maintained. - (v) The current status of applicable airworthiness directives (AD) and safety directives including, for each, the method of compliance, the AD or safety directive number and revision date.
-If the AD or safety directive involves recurring action, the time and date when the next action is required.
+The records must include-- - (i) A description (or reference to data acceptable to the Administrator) of the work performed; and - (ii) The date of completion of the work performed; and - (iii) The signature and certificate number of the person approving the aircraft for return to service. - (2) Records containing the following information: - (i) The total time in service of the airframe, each engine, each propeller, and - (ii) The current status of life-limited parts of each airframe, engine, propeller, rotor, and appliance. - (iii) The time since last overhaul of all items installed on the aircraft which are required to be overhauled on a specified time basis. - (iv) The current inspection status of the aircraft, including the time since the last inspection required by the inspection program under which the aircraft and its appliances are maintained. - (v) The current status of applicable airworthiness directives (AD) and safety directives including, for each, the method of compliance, the AD or safety directive number and revision date.
+If the AD or safety directive involves recurring action the time and date when the next action is required. - (vi) Copies of the forms prescribed by § 43.9(d) of this chapter for each major alteration to the airframe and currently installed engines, rotors, propellers, and appliances. - (b) The owner or operator shall retain the following records for the periods prescribed:

-- (vi) Copies of the forms prescribed by § 43.9(d) of this chapter for each major alteration to the airframe and currently installed engines, rotors, propellers, and appliances. - (b) The owner or operator shall retain the following records for the periods prescribed: - (1) The records specified in paragraph (a)(1) of this section shall be retained until the work is repeated or superseded by other work or for 1 year after the work is performed. - (2) The records specified in paragraph (a)(2) of this section shall be retained and transferred with the aircraft at the time the aircraft is sold. - (3) A list of defects furnished to a registered owner or operator under § 43.11 of this chapter shall be retained until the defects are repaired and the aircraft is approved for return to service.
+- (1) The records specified in paragraph (a)(1) of this section shall be retained until the work is repeated or superseded by other work or for 1 year after the work is performed. - (2) The records specified in paragraph (a)(2) of this section shall be retained and transferred with the aircraft at the time the aircraft is sold. - (3) A list of defects furnished to a registered owner or operator under § 43.11 of this chapter shall be retained until the defects are repaired and the aircraft is approved for return to service.

-C. The Extent Of Relief The Petitioner Seeks And The Reason The Petitioner Seeks The Relief.
+C. The Extent Of Relief Envision Seeks And The Reason Envision Seeks The Relief.

-1. Extent Of Relief The Petitioner Seeks And The Reason The Petitioner Seeks Relief From Section 61.113(a).
+1. Extent Of Relief Envision Seeks And The Reason Envision Seeks Relief From Section 61.113(a) And (b).

-Relief from Section 61.113(a), entitled Private pilot privileges and limitations: Pilot in command, is requested to the extent necessary to allow a PIC holding a pilot certificate and an airman medical certificate or equivalent, and who has completed the Nova R8400 UAS training and currency requirements, to conduct the proposed UAS flight operations for compensation.
+Relief from Section 61.113(a) and (b) entitled Private pilot privileges and limitations: Pilot in command, is requested to the extent necessary to allow a PIC holding a private pilot or higher level certificate, as well as a current and valid airman medical certificate, and who has met certain flight-hour and currency requirements, to conduct the proposed UAS flight operations for compensation or hire.